pypa/pypa.io/source/specifications.rst

 * `Changes in PEP 440 <https://www.python.org/dev/peps/pep-0440/#summary-of-changes-to-pep-440>`_
 * `Changes in PEP 503 <https://www.python.org/dev/peps/pep-0503/#changes>`_

-PyPA core reviewers that are also PEP editos are responsible for deciding which of these changes can just be accepted (e.g. fixing a typo), which need to be reviewed by the relevant responsible decision maker before being accepted, and which need to be escalated to the full Python Enhancement Proposal process.
+PyPA core reviewers that are also PEP editors are responsible for deciding which of these changes can just be accepted (e.g. fixing a typo), which need to be reviewed by the relevant responsible decision maker before being accepted, and which need to be escalated to the full Python Enhancement Proposal process.

+Current exceptions to this policy exist for:

+* the core metadata specification in PEP 345
-One current exception to this policy is the core metadata specification in PEP 345, where additional fields and the selective superceding of various sections is documented directly in the specification section of the Python Packaging User Guide.
+* the installed distributions metadata layout specification in PEP 376

+For historical reasons, these PEPs are currently maintained in a hybrid state where additional fields and the selective superceding of various sections is documented directly in the specification section of the Python Packaging User Guide rather than being incorporated into the original PEP.

 ..
-With the definition and adoption of metadata 2.0 deferred indefinitely, these changes should probably be rolled into a metadata 1.3 informational PEP that follows the standard update policy described above
+With the definition and adoption of metadata 2.0 deferred indefinitely, the PyPUG changes to PEP 345 should probably be rolled into a metadata 1.3 informational PEP that follows the standard update policy described above

+   Similarly, a new PEP could describe the installation metadata as actually emitted by pip, rather than as originally proposed in PEP 376, without needing to add anything new to it

 Handling major updates